The Story (Kang Daniel album): Background and composition

 A repackage of the album, titled The Story: Retold, was released on November 24, 2022.
 The reissue includes five new tracks along with the original 10-song track list that is rearranged in a way that "adds completeness to the plot".
+Of the newly added tracks, Kang revealed during his documentary film Kang Daniel: My Parade (2023) that "Ghost" is a song dedicated to a family member (grandfather) who had died.

 Promotion

 A press conference was held on May 24 at the Grand InterContinental Seoul Parnas for the release of Kang's first full-length album.
 To further commemorate the album's release, he held an album countdown V Live show on the same day as well as both offline and virtual fan-sign events.
 He also made an appearance on the May 27 episode of the third season of Sixth Sense with Noh Sa-yeon and the May 29 episode of MBC's Blockbuster.
 Following a week of promotions, Konnect announced that Kang would be taking a break after being diagnosed with spinal disc herniation due to the b-boy performance included in the music video for "Upside Down" and subsequent music show performances.